 Relaxing and Authentic Kintsugi Experience

 Participants in the Kintsugi workshop can enjoy a truly authentic and relaxing experience as they enjoy the art of repairing broken pottery.
-The workshop offers a unique opportunity for relaxation therapy and cultural immersion.
+The workshop offers a unique opportunity for relaxation therapy and culture.

 Here’s what makes this experience special: